abrusebas1997/SPD2.31-Testing-and-Architecture/refactor-simplifying-conditionals/README.md

 Study '**remove_control_flag2.py**' and '**remove_control_flag3.py**'.
 Use 'remove control flag' technique in combination with any other refactoring technique you've learned to improve readability of the code.

-## Exercise 20: 'Replace Nested Conditional With Guard Clauses' Technique
+## [x] Exercise 20: 'Replace Nested Conditional With Guard Clauses' Technique

-Study '**replace_nested_conditional_with_gaurd_clauses.py**'.
+Study '**replace_nested_conditional_with_guard_clauses.py**'.
 Use 'replace nested conditional with gaurded clauses' technique in combination with any other refactoring technique you've learned to improve readability/modularity of the code.

 # Where to Submit Your Answer